Seal Coating Frequently Asked Questions

 Additives are mixed with the sealer which helps the bonding properties of the sealer.
 Additives increase toughness, reduce power steering marks, help the sealer to dry quicker and give the seal a much darker finish.

 Asphalt Management Inc. is a certified Seal Pave applicator and our mix design is in accordance with the manufacturer’s specifications.
 For more information visit our seal coating section.

-Before seal coating, will my asphalt be cleaned?
+Before the seal coating, will my asphalt be cleaned?

 Yes.
 All pavement surfaces are cleaned thoroughly with high power blowers to prepare for seal coating.
 We use a wire broom for dirt covered areas and, if necessary, either a power broom or sweeper truck to remove any dirt build-up.

 Grass and vegetation will be removed from the pavement with power equipment such as a heat-lance.
-The pavement will be cleared and blown free with high pressure blowers once all dirt, silt, grass, vegetation, and so forth has been removed or loosened.
+The pavement will be cleared and blown free with high-pressure blowers once all dirt, silt, grass, vegetation, and so forth have been removed or loosened.

 How is seal coating applied?